“Making" the right decision: How to choose the best air plasma cutter for your makerspace, or for yourself

-Though the Manchester Makerspace has yet to procure its own plasma system, Korzyniowski is hopeful it will happen soon thanks to an ongoing crowdsourcing campaign created specifically to raise money for a system.
+Though the Manchester Makerspace has yet to procure its own plasma cutter, Korzyniowski is hopeful it will happen soon thanks to an ongoing crowdsourcing campaign created specifically to raise money for a system.
 They hope to have one by the fall.

-Korzyniowski is not alone in his quest for a system.
+Korzyniowski is not alone in his quest for a cutter.
 Most makerspaces know that plasma cutting technology is a must have tool for their fablabs and fabrication workshops.
 However, if this is a first-time purchase for your makerspace or for yourself, you might have questions about where to start and what to consider.
 You’ll need to think about what you’re trying to make, while also contemplating the metal thickness, quality of cut, power requirements, system reliability, duty cycle, ease of use and operating costs.

 The first step is to figure out what type of plasma cutting you plan to do.
 Are you planning to cut by hand or on a table?
 Some plasma cutting tools are capable of doing both, going from handheld to mechanized cutting and then back again.
-A few systems include a CNC interface and internal voltage divider, providing more options for mechanized applications so it is important to know before you purchase if you ever plan to put your plasma on a CNC table.
+A few plasma cutting systems include a CNC interface and internal voltage divider, providing more options for mechanized applications so it is important to know before you purchase if you ever plan to put your plasma cutter on to a CNC table.
 You need to have that capability from the start.

 Gretchen Greene, an Artisan’s Asylum makerspace member completed basic plasma safety and operator training in their Somerville, Massachusetts workspace.
 She “fell in love with plasma,” leading to a career as a professional metal sculptor.
-While she did use the Asylum’s CNC plasma system to cut metal parts, it was truly the hand-held torch that inspired Greene, sharing, “It gives me a feeling of connection to the steel and the ability to design in real time.”
-She bought her own handheld plasma and she keeps it in her storage locker at the Asylum.
+While she did use the Asylum’s CNC plasma cutting system to cut metal parts, it was truly the hand-held torch that inspired Greene, sharing, “It gives me a feeling of connection to the steel and the ability to design in real time.”
+She bought her own handheld plasma cutter and she keeps it in her storage locker at the Asylum.
 It’s always there for her, ready to use.

 Once you know what type of plasma cutting you are going to do, then you should consider the thickness of the material you plan to cut.
 The general rule is to choose a system with a recommended cut capacity that matches the material thickness you plan to cut most of the time.
 For example, if you mainly plan to cut ½-inch thick metal 80-percent of the time, and only occasionally cut metal that’s a little thicker (say 3/4 of an inch), then you can choose a ½-inch system.

-Josh Bushueff, Director of the Claremont MakerSpace in Claremont, New Hampshire wanted a plasma system with a lot of power so members would have the option to cut a wider range of metal thicknesses.
+Josh Bushueff, Director of the Claremont MakerSpace in Claremont, New Hampshire wanted a plasma cutter with a lot of power so members would have the option to cut a wider range of metal thicknesses.
 He explained, “We wanted a bigger tool that offered plenty of flexibility.
 We wanted something beyond what would be found in most hobby shops or residential garages.
 We wanted folks to have a place to work on projects that were previously out of their range.”

 Cut quality is another important consideration.
 Not only does it impact the quality of your finished piece, it saves time in later stages of production.
 Ideally, you want a clean, smooth edge so you don’t spend a lot of time on secondary prep-work.
 In addition to smooth, clean cuts, better plasma cutting systems create a much narrower kerf (cut width), which means more precise cuts and less wasted metal.